youstormorg/Tiwi/README.md

 Mat Lipson et al. github on the Sydney 1 km domain, it is this setup that was the base domain setup that we have used: https://github.com/21centuryweather/RNS_Sydney_1km

+# Setup ACCESS-rAM3 to read your modified ERA5 files

+As of December 2025 these are just rough notes on this process and the directories are those that I used.
+This method was used in the middle of 2025 using the first full release of ACCESS-rAM3 so there may be potential changes that have occured since - adapt accordingly ;) Thanks to Paul Gregory for helping out and Chermelle Engel for her python scripts and advice.
+What we are doing here is creating copies of some ACCESS-rAM3 scripts so that we can modify them to change the directory where they access the ERA5 directories.
+Create a new directory that will contain the nci_era5grib_parralel python scripts cd mkdir era5grib_parallel
+•	So this is now going to be my nci_era5grib_parralel directory:
+/home/563/cc6171/era5grib_parallel
+•	It is OK to keep in my home directory as it is just scripts so not large.
+•	Now copy Chermelle’s nci_era5grib_parralel python scripts to this directory. cd era5grib_parallel cp /g/data/vk83/apps/conda/access-ram/2025.03.0/lib/python3.11/site-packages/era5grib_parallel/cdo_era5grib.py ./
+cp /g/data/vk83/apps/conda/access-ram/2025.03.0/lib/python3.11/site-packages/era5grib_parallel/nci_era5grib_parallel.py ./
+cp
+•	Now change the ERA5 directory so that it now uses your modified "fake" ERA5 directories. vi cdo_era5grib.py
+ERADIR = "/scratch/gb02/cc6171/era5"
+•	Creating your own fake ERA5 directories.
+•	do on gdata -future work, currently on scratch/gb02/cc6171/era5
+•	make sure you keep the same subdirectory structure as used for the original ERA5 data on NCI.
+This is because the python scripts access and define these sub directories.
+These could be changed in the scripts at a later date but for the moment, and probably forever I’m keeping as is. cd /scratch/gb02/cc6171/
+•	make your new base era5 directory - should move this off scratch.
+•	ALL OF THE BELOW IS BETTER DONE WITH CHATGPT CREATED SCRIPTS. mkdir era5 cd era5
+•	ERA5 directories, create these directories for all the variables both 3D and 2D used as input to ACCESS-rAM3:
+/g/data/rt52/era5
+/g/data/rt52/era5/single-levels/reanalysis/......
+/g/data/rt52/era5/pressure-levels/reanalysis/.....

 # Domain setup
 ![Alt text](figs/Tiwi_domains.png "Optional Title")